Before we look at how to write a speech, let me explain the background to one of the greatest speeches ever written.

 Chiasmus is a very effective technique where the words in one phrase or clause are reversed in the next; as in ‘just because you’re born in the slum does not mean the slum is born in you.’

-If you want to write great speeches, take the time to read well-known speeches and analyse those elements of writing that made them unforgettable.
+If you want to write great speeches, take the time to read and watch well-known speeches and analyse those elements that made them unforgettable.

 You can also organise a chat to Textshop’s resident speechwriter by clicking on the button below.